Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 Hopefully your day has less dramatic weather and you can enjoy the elements without the need of a sheltering dome!

 Now you have choices.
 The obvious route is directly inland to explore the ruins of Downhill Castle which now lurks menacingly on the skyline.
-However all is not what it seems – those great flanking castellated walls are actually a perceptive trick – there are no side walls – just a couple of modest rapidly descending buttresses to create the illusion.
+However, all is not what it seems – those great flanking castellated walls are actually a perspective trick – there are no side walls – just a couple of modest rapidly descending buttresses to create the illusion.
 Remember at Downhill Demesne you are viewing the work of a showman.
 The ruins, while interesting, decorate the landscape rather than being its focal point.

 If the weather is clear and bright a better option might be to stay with the cliff wall and continue around enjoying the wide coast views over Downhill, Benone and Magilligan until you reach the dovecote and walled garden.

 The route marked on the map hedges its bets and strikes out SW along a grass path directly to the walled garden.
 Which option you choose doesn’t really matter – just make sure you end up at the walled garden (entering via the dovecote or the track from the castle).
+As well as toilets there is usually a remarkable coffee shack here where a hot drink and snack can be enjoyed in partial shelter!

 Now exit via the impressive gateway flanked by two lions – carefully cross the busy road to the footpath and head downhill towards the coast and the lines of incoming breakers on the strand.
 Unfortunately the footpath stops short as the road narrows and you need to cross over to the right hand side and walk on the grass verge for the last section.
 Take care here.